heiseshandian/personal-docs/docs/定制webpack-loader.md

         use: [
           // vue-loader ...
           {
-            loader: "path of our awesome loader",
+            loader: 'path of our awesome loader',
             options: {
               // 参数
             },